 This month, we celebrate 5 years of Onlinepethealth, of Vetrehabbers, and of an incredible global community.
 But who exactly are we?
 What is it that unites us, regardless of our background, level of training or location in the world?
 What is it that causes our many hearts to beat to the same drum?
 Who are Vetrehabbers?

 As with any business or profession, Vetrehabbers have our share of challenges, one-upmanship, politics, and sometimes, just occasionally … just plain nastiness.
 There are days when someone says something that gets the better of us, and brings us down.
 But it’s not the norm.
-The term Vetrehabbers reminds us that we are one; we are a unique community, with a very special and valuable field of expertise, still relatively new to the world, and we need one another.
+The term Vetrehabbers reminds us that we are a unique community with a very special and valuable field of expertise, still relatively new to the world, and we that need one another.